 While I get much deeper into how to promote your zero waste meetup effectively in this post, there are a few simple ways you should consider getting the word out about your event.
 All of these are free ideas because, especially at the beginning, free advertising is more than enough.

-Here are the three basic ways I promoted my first events.
 I’m not a big Facebook fan, but I use it pretty heavily here.
 Everyone from your high school enemy to your grandma has a profile and you can get location-specific.

 5. Don’t put too much pressure on the event.